DomiKamu/OhmerPrems/README.md

 ![](docs/modules/6OP-DX/_img/mainV2.png)

 The _6OP-DX_ synth voice module is not yet included in the OhmerPrem plugin v2.6.13, but why?
 - Some MacBook users continue to suffer about missing panel SVG textures with some combined zoom levels & UI scale factors.
-This concern all large modules, not only 6OP-DX, surely a **graphic renderer issue in VCV Rack 2 v2.6.6**.
-Be sure to set **UI Scale** (from View menu) factor to **Auto** or **100%** for best results!
+This concern all large modules, not only 6OP-DX, I suspect there's a **graphic renderer bug caused by VCV Rack 2 v2.6.6**.
+So, please be sure to set **UI Scale** (from **View** menu) factor to **Auto** or **100%** for more reliable graphical rendering (confirmed by 3 MacBook users)!
-- This synth voice module doesn't output sound at the moment, because PM synthesis part is not yet developed.
-Please consider I have a lot of features to implement first, prior sound output, like envelope generators, internal LFO, matrix modulation, and so on!
+- This synth voice module **doesn't output sound at the moment**, because PM synthesis part is not yet developed.
+Please consider I have a lot of features to implement first, prior to implement PM synthesis routines, like envelope generators, LFO, matrix modulation, and so on!

 6OP-DX is scheduled for future stable release v2.6.15, **but no given delay at the moment**.
 Please apologize again for this important delay!